billymorrison/virtual-pet/README.md

 # Virtual Pet

-This project will be used to create and care for a virtual pet
+This project will be used to create and care for a virtual pet.
+The aim of this project is to get an understanding of objext oriented programming.

 * You can give them a name